alexortal19/climate-change/README.md

 HYPOTHESIS:
 Primary: I don’t think so since I believe these are the developed countries which would have avenues to protect themselves.
-1. China, India, Unites States of America
+1. China, India, United States of America
 2. Japan, Philippines, Tuvalu